Avlye/kayumi-windows-terminal/README.md

 ## Install

-Start Windows Terminal and click on down arrow symbol from menu bar and select Settings option, or use "*Ctrl + ,*" shortcut.
+Start Windows Terminal and click on down arrow symbol from menu bar and select Settings option, or use *Ctrl + ,* shortcut.

 In your **settings.json** file, find the *schemes* section and paste the content bellow.